-If choosing the right tools for this particular job sounds like a daunting task, don’t worry as I've put together a list of options that you can buy right now.
-I've included something for every budget – from ultrasound machines to anti-static brushes – meaning you can keep your vinyl pristine no matter what state your bank balance is in.
+If choosing the right tools for this particular job has sounded like a particularly daunting task, don’t worry as I've put together a list of products for every budget – from ultrasound machines to anti-static brushes – meaning you can keep your vinyl pristine no matter what state your bank balance is in.

-Looking for more inspiration?
-Then check out our guide to the best turntable speakers, plus our round-up of 12 cheap upgrades you can make to improve your vinyl setup.
+And if this has inspired you, feel free to take a look at our guide to the best turntable speakers, plus my round-up of 12 cheap upgrades you can make to improve your vinyl setup.

 Best vinyl record cleaners: Product guide